osteele/p5-server/README.md

 ## Limitations

-- Routine CI runs on Linux. macOS and Windows checks are available as a manual workflow.
+- Routine CI runs the full workspace checks on Linux and Windows, and tests the packed packages on Node.js 20, 22, and 24. macOS checks are available as a manual workflow.
 - Files created by `p5 build` and `p5 create` load p5.js and other libraries directly from content delivery networks, so they require internet access or a populated browser cache.
 Pages served by `p5 serve` use the on-disk proxy